 FAQs

-Q: Can I have a high ROAS and still lose money?
+Q: Can you have a high return on ad spend and still lose money?

-Q: What is a good ROAS benchmark for my industry?
+Q: What is a good ROAS benchmark for different industries?